uthapa82/JunOS/commands.md

     - evpn-vpws: EVPN VPWS routing instance
     - mpls : internet multicast over MPLS routing instance
     - virtual router : used for non-VPN related application such as virtualization
+        - creates a new forwarding table

     - no-forwarding: used to separate large networks into smaller administrative entities
+        - shares the global forwarding table

     - forwarding : used to implement FBF for common Access layer application
     - vrf : used in L3 VPN implementation